dbyoung18/PMPP/Chapters/Ch03-Multidimensional_Grids_and_Data/README.md

 Assume that we decided to use a $16 * 16$ block, with 16 threads in the x and y direction and we want to process a $76 * 62$ picture as shown above.

-We wll need 5 blocks in the x direction and 4 in the y direction.
+We will need 5 blocks in the x direction and 4 in the y direction.
 Note that we have 4 extra threads in the x direction and 2 in the y direction - i.e. we will generate $80 * 64$ threads to process $76 * 62$ pixels.

 Assume that d_Pin is a pointer to the input picture and d_Pout is a pointer to the output picture.
 An example code to launch a kernel to process a picture is shown below.